Universal Quantitative Algebra for Fuzzy Relations and Generalised Metric Spaces: The Free-Forgetful Adjunction and Strict Monadicity

-\begin{proof} From result (III) (see Section \ref{section:result:3}), we know that there is an adjunction $F \dashv U$.
-We now prove that the forgetful functor $U: \Catqalg \to \GMet$ creates coequalizers for all $\Catqalg$-arrows $f,g$ such that $U(f), U(g)$ has a split coequalizer (in $\GMet$).
-From this, it immediately follows by Beck's theorem (Proposition \ref{thm_beck_absolute}) that $U$ is monadic.
+\begin{proof} As discussed at the beginning of Section \ref{section:result:3} (see also result (III) in Section \ref{results_announcement_section}), we know that there is an adjunction $F \dashv U$.
+We now prove that the forgetful functor $U: \Catqalg \to \FRel$ strictly creates coequalizers of $U$-split pairs, i.e., of all $\Catqalg$-arrows $f,g$ such that $U(f), U(g)$ has a split coequalizer (in $\FRel$).
+From this, it immediately follows by Beck's theorem (\autoref{thm_beck_absolute}) that $U$ is strictly monadic.

 Let $f,g:\algA \to \algB$ be $\Catqalg$-arrows such that $U(f), U(g): (A,d_A) \to (B,d_B)$ have a split coequalizer $e: (B,d_B) \to (C,d_C)$.
 We show that there exists a unique algebra $\algC$ in $\Catqalg$ such that $U(\algC)=(C,d_C)$, such that $e=U(u)$ for $u:\algB \to \algC$ an arrow in $\Catqalg$, and such that $u$ is a coequalizer of $f, g$ in $\Catqalg$.